neurodebian/neurodebian/sphinx/index.rst

 ***********************************************

-This repository provides mostly neuroscience-related packages to be used on Debian systems (or Debian-derivatives like Ubuntu).
-It contains both unofficial or prospective packages which are not (yet) available from the main Debian archive, as well backported or simply rebuilt packages also available elsewhere.
+This repository provides mostly neuroscience-related packages to be used on Debian_ systems (or Debian-derivatives like Ubuntu_).
+It contains both unofficial or prospective packages which are not (yet) available from the main Debian_ archive, as well as backported or simply rebuilt packages also available elsewhere.
 Please see the :ref:`faq` for more information about the goals of this project.

 This service is provided "as is".
 There is no guarantee that a package works as expected, so use them at your own risk.
-They might kill your system (although that is rather unlikely).
-You've been warned!
+If you encounter problems, please `report <#contact>`_ them.

-The repository contains both neuroscience-related packages, as well as general purpose software which is necessary to resolve dependencies, or such that is simply useful in the neuroscience context.
-All featured neuroscience software packages are available from the :ref:`full package list <full_pkg_list>`.
+Please |spread|, if you like it.

 .. raw:: html